CD3/compudoc/README.md

 # CompuDoc

 Add the power of python to your LaTeX, Markdown, and more.
 Why would you want this?
-Because it is awsome.
+Because it is awesome.

 # Features